zowe/docs-site/docs/user-guide/cli-using-initializing-user-configuration.md

 As an application developer or Zowe CLI user, you can manage your connection details efficiently and in one location.

+Typically, that means the use of a team configuration file.
+An important convenience of team configuration is that it is easier to share connection information.
+Another advantage (whether you work in a team or are the sole developer in your organization) is that team configuration has been optimized to leverage the broadest capabilities of Zowe CLI.

-That could mean relying on a team configuration file, or creating your own *user* configuration file.
+However, there might come a time when applying your own *user* configuration file could make sense.

-To create your own user configuration, start with a global team configuration file that you have created or was provided to you.
-In this way, a single global configuration can become the basis for multiple user-specific configurations that are created with modifications tailored to particular requirements.
+The necessity of user configuration is rare, and setting up a user configuration file should not be a priority unless there is a specific need for one.
+For example, user configuration can be helpful when only one user needs access to a highly restricted project.

+If you do want to use user configuration, it is advised that you create your `zowe.config.user.json` file after you have a global team configuration `zowe.config.json` file in place.

-To learn more about how profiles and configuration files work, see [How Zowe CLI uses configurations](../user-guide/cli-using-understand-profiles-configs.md).
+To learn more about how profiles and different configuration files work, see [How Zowe CLI uses configurations](../user-guide/cli-using-understand-profiles-configs.md).

 ## Creating user profiles

 Generate a *user* configuration file that overrides the values defined in the global `zowe.config.json` file:

-1. Open a command line prompt and issue the following command to generate a global team configuration file:
+1. If you do not already have a global team configuration file, open a command line prompt and issue the following command to generate one:

     ```
     zowe config init --global-config
     ```

     The configuration file `zowe.config.json` is created in the `ZOWE_CLI_HOME` directory.

 2. Respond to subsequent prompts to create connection profiles for mainframe services.